Epic Rail Odyssey

 On arrival at Bangkok we transfer to our hotel.

-This morning we have some free time before transferring to the railway station and boarding our train to Butterworth in Malaysia.
+This morning we have some free time before transferring to the railway station and boarding our train to Padang Besar in Malaysia.

-On arrival in Butterworth, we begin a tour of Penang Island, with its exotic sights and sounds.
+On arrival we board a bus to Penang.
+After lunch, we begin a tour of Penang Island, with its exotic sights and sounds.
 We stop at the world’s fourth longest statue of the Reclining Buddha – Wat Chayamangkalaram.
 Continuing on from here we visit the first Buddhist Temple to be built in Penang in 1803, an elaborately decorated Burmese Temple.
 Our tour continues to Khoo Kongsi, a magnificent hall embellished with intricate carvings and woodwork.
 Following the tour we transfer to our hotel for our overnight stay.

 This morning we transfer back to the train station to continue our journey south through Kuala Lumpur and on to Singapore.